 Portugal

 Portugal regularly reports information on hate crimes to ODIHR.
-Portugal's hate crime laws consist of a combination of substantive offences and specific penalty enhancements.
 The Ministry of Justice and the Prosecutor's Office collect data on hate crime.

 Year | Hate crimes recorded by police | Prosecuted | Sentenced |